zydou/arti/doc/Semver.md

 and try to bump the version numbers only then.

-The notable exception to this are changes to the API that are gated behind an opt-in compile feature prefixed with `experimental`, in which case breaking API changes may be done without bumping the major version number.
+The notable exception to this are changes to the API that are gated behind an opt-in compile feature marked as "experimental", in which case breaking API changes may be done without bumping the major or minor version number.
 Please do not rely on these functionalities if you need API stability.